saudiequity/Abitur/README.md

 ▪︎ Parallel Computing

-#  Hanken School of Economics
+#  Heriot Watt University Dubai

-▪︎ Real Estate Investments and Finance (Heriot Watt University Dubai)
+▪︎ Real Estate Investments and Finance

 ▪︎ Phd Thesis about "IT Challenges in Mergers and Acquisitions"